 Face it, if we were to strip away everything we have been shown and told the authentic church is and then read scriptures without that filter…well, the church would look very, very different.
 The typical believer would look very, very different as well.
 Without realizing it, we have wrapped the culture around our faith and the church.
 And, in doing so, we have castrated our faith.
 We are not an authentic church.
 The church has prostituted itself to the gods of man as we submerge ourselves in the politics of earthly kingdoms instead of surrendering ourselves to the eternal Kingdom.
 We have invested ourselves in the answers that men have to offer instead of investing ourselves in the only true Answer.
 And, in many cases, we are leading people to hell while convincing them that they are on their way to heaven.

 And we wonder why we don’t see revival.
 We wonder why the Gospel isn’t transforming our communities, cities and nations.
 The answer is quite simple: We are not living the true Gospel in our lives and churches.
 We don’t live out God’s priorities and heart.
 And the world is dying, both physically and spiritually.

-Francis Chan gives the following analogy regarding the modern church:
+Francis Chan gives the following analogy regarding the failure of the modern church to be the authentic church: